Anagba/alx-system_engineering-devops/0x00-shell_basics/README.md

     Long format
     with user and group IDs displayed numerically
-    And hidden files (starting with .) cp -r- Create a script that creates a directory named my_first_directory in the /tmp/ directory.
+    And hidden files (starting with .) mkdir- Create a script that creates a directory named my first directory in the /tmp/ directory.